Trial of man accused in London, Ont., attack set to hear more evidence

 He has pleaded not guilty to four counts of first-degree murder and one count of attempted murder.

-Veltman has been testifying in his own defence and he told the jury on Tuesday that he felt an "urge" to hit the family with his truck after seeing them walking on a sidewalk.
+Veltman told the jury on Wednesday that he was considering using his pickup truck, which he bought a month earlier, to carry out an attack and looked up information online about what happens when pedestrians get struck by cars.

-He also told the jury on Monday that he drove to Toronto a day before the attack to explore the possibility of targeting Muslims in that city, but panicked and returned to his London apartment.
+Veltman also told the jury on Tuesday that he felt an "urge" to hit the family with his truck after seeing them walking on a sidewalk.

 Jurors have previously seen video of Veltman telling a detective that his attack had been motivated by white nationalist beliefs.